jon-harper/OmniBox/docs/bom.md

 - There are no affiliate links used on this site.
 - The :material-cart: shopping cart icon indicates an external link to a shopping website.
-- These links are for reference, not an endorsement.
+- These links are not an endorsement and for reference only.
 - The design allows for longer-than-specified screws in certain locations.
 The [assembly guide][assembly] notes where substitutions can be made.
 - Wiring is only specified for the IEC power socket, power switch, and power supply.
 Additional wiring and fusing considerations are configuration-specific.